Working with Angular FormArray

 <button (click)="createCustomerInfo()" class="mt-20 w-100 btn btn-primary btn-lg" type="button">Create Customer</button>

 Define the event in the app.component.ts file.
-You can access the complete value of the customerInfo as a JSON object.
+You can access the complete value of customerInfo as a JSON object.

 createCustomerInfo(){